 9. SUBSEQUENT EVENTS

-COPE has performed subsequent events procedures through October 31, 2022 which is the date the financial statements were available to be issued.
-There were no subsequent events requiring adjustment to the financial statements or disclosures.
+COPE has performed subsequent events procedures through November 12, 2024 which is the date the financial statements were available to be issued.
+There were no subsequent events requiring adjustment to the financial statements or disclosures except as noted below.